zanarmstrong/sfpc/_posts/2014-10-08-Learning and Teaching are Better Together.md

 If I were to found a school someday it would be on this central principle: that **we should all be teachers and all be learners**.
 And, to keep finding ways to change who is taking each role.

 So, it was nice to hear Amit reinforce this idea in his first class tonight.
-From his personal experience, he's found that it is "better to learn when you are teaching and teach when you are learning."
-I agree fully.
+From his personal experience, he's found that it is *better to learn when you are teaching and teach when you are learning.* I agree fully.